lvecsey/chesstime_stor/README.md

 --

-./cts_lookup and ./cts_insert and programs which work with tcpclient to access the microservice
+./cts_lookup and ./cts_insert are programs which work with tcpclient to access the microservice

 <code>
   tcpclient 192.168.1.75 4250 ./cts_lookup 656 0
   DEBUG=1 tcpclient 192.168.1.75 4250 ./cts_insert < sample_times.txt
 </code>

 The insertion is expected to give a response: a file offset in bytes, and file number.
+If the chesstime_stor server reaches the maximum number of timestamps for an index file, it will attempt to create the next file.
+So it's up to the chesstime_stor instance to return back the actual offset and file that the provided timestamps were stored to.

 The above example specifies a DEBUG environment variable which means some textual output for the response will be displayed.